 To use this mechanism efficiently, it is not enough to have only tools and solutions.
 The key element here is knowledge.
-One should understand what is programmatic marketing, how it works and, most importantly, how to use it in accordance with business needs and goals.
-In this article, we are going to answer these questions and explore what are the most important steps you should know in order to start trading programmatically.
+One should understand what is programmatic marketing, how it works, and, most importantly, how to use it in accordance with business needs and goals.
+In this article, we are going to answer these questions and explore what are the most important advantages of programmatic advertising.

 What is programmatic marketing?